HTTPArchive/almanac.httparchive.org/src/content/en/2019/caching.md

   <a href="/static/images/2019/16_Caching/fig7.png" class="fig-mobile">
     <img src="/static/images/2019/16_Caching/fig7.png" width="600" aria-labelledby="fig7-caption">
   </a>
-  <div id="fig7-caption" class="visually-hidden">A bar chart showing 53% of reponses have a `Cache-Control: max-age`, 54%-55% use `Expires`, 41%-42% use both, and 34% use neither.
+  <div id="fig7-caption" class="visually-hidden">A bar chart showing 53% of responses have a `Cache-Control: max-age`, 54%-55% use `Expires`, 41%-42% use both, and 34% use neither.
 The figures are given for both desktop and mobile but the figures are near identical with mobile having a percentage point higher in use of expires.</div>
   <figcaption>Figure 7.
 Usage of <code>Cache-Control</code> versus <code>Expires</code> headers.</figcaption>
 </figure>